bcgov/esm-server/README.md

 # esm-server
-A Project of the Environmental Assessment Office
+ESM is a project of the Environmental Assessment Office  in partnership with the OCIO DevOps Pathfinder.

-This readme serves as an example readme for a government open source project.
-A brief description of your project would go here.
+This application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.

 ## Features

+The features provided by the web-based ESM application include:

+* a public-facing view of documents related to proposed development projects
+* the ability to comment on projects
+* as tools to support EAO staff, proponents, and stakeholders in performing tasks related to the environmental review process.

 ## Usage